S$^4$ST: A Strong, Self-transferable, faSt, and Simple Scale Transformation for Transferable Targeted Attack: Experiments

-We perform comparative evaluations of the (R)DI methods under both unidirectional (\ie limited to either enlargement or reduction) and bidirectional conditions (\ie integrating both enlargement and reduction), with the findings presented in Fig. \ref{casestudy}.
-Specifically, under the hyperparameter configurations from prior TTA research, the DI and RDI methods attain an average tSuc of only 22.4\% and 27.3\%, respectively.
-Our research reveals that minor adjustments to their parameters can elevate these figures to 36.6\% and 41.7\%.
-By synergistically applying these methods in both the upscale and downscale directions, we obtain a significantly enhanced average tSuc of 56.8\% at $r=2.4$, which, while slightly lower than the 57.2\% achieved by the simple scaling transformation, is substantially surpassed by our S$^{4}$ST-\textit{Base} approach, which further boosts the outcome to 61.6\%.
-This highlights the superiority of our method in both unlocking and augmenting the effectiveness of the basic scaling transformation.
-Fig. \ref{scalingefficiency} delineates the time consumption of these methods, highlighting our approach's computational efficiency.
-The incremental time investment required by S$^{4}$ST-\textit{Base} compared to the baseline method (at $r=1.0$) is minimal, and it markedly surpasses the competitors.
+Fig. \ref{casestudy} compares (R)DI methods under unidirectional and bidirectional settings.
+Under prior TTA configurations, DI and RDI attain merely 22.4\% and 27.3\% average tSuc, respectively.
+Minor parameter tuning elevates these to 36.6\% and 41.7\%.
+Synergizing both upscale and downscale directions yields 56.8\% at $r=2.4$.
+While comparable to simple scaling (57.2\%), our S$^{4}$ST-\textit{Base} fundamentally outperforms both, boosting tSuc to 61.6\%.
+This underscores our method's superiority in unlocking and augmenting basic scaling.
+Furthermore, Fig. \ref{casestudy}(b) confirms S$^{4}$ST-\textit{Base}'s computational efficiency: its incremental time investment over the baseline ($r=1.0$) is minimal, significantly outpacing rival integration methods.